sergey-shandar/public/articles/cai.md

 ### Layer 1.1

 Applying a digital signature is not enough to claim IP rights because someone else also can create a digital signature.
 The solution is to apply trusted timestamp.
 Creating a trusted time stamp requires trusted centralized services or consensus of many users, like in blockchain.
+These services can be not free but we can reduce cost of trusted timestamp by signing a DAG of documents.
+If a document A references a document B, then a document B is also signed.
+Before we publish any content, we should signed it, take a hash of the signature and timestamp it.
+After that we can publish our content.

 ## Layer 2